lidom/Intro2FDA/README.md

-# Intro2FDA
-Slides: Introduction to Functional Data Analysis
+# Introduction to Functional Data Analysis

+This repository contains the slides and R codes for my talk:

+**Introduction to Functional Data Analysis**